If you know how to use Gmail templates, you can save a lot of time with your emails – even more so if you write a lot, or use emails for marketing.

 Step 4: Save the template

-At this point, we’ve already got our Gmail template and an attachment.
+At this point, we’ve already created a template in Gmail and an attachment.
 Now we need to save that template so that you can go back and access it whenever you need to in the future.

 Here’s how to do that: